What is a via design?

 5. As shown in Figure 1-4, except for heat dissipation vias, vias ≤0.5mm need to be plugged with oil (the inner diameter is 0.4mm and need to be plugged).

-1) Especially for devices with metal casings, its not adviced to drill vias; If drilled, certain plug hole is filled with solder mask to avoid short circuit between the housing and the vias.
+1) Especially for devices with metal casings, it’s not adviced to drill vias; If drilled, certain plug hole is filled with solder mask to avoid short circuit between the housing and the vias.

 2) According to the production feedback of the board factory, it is often mentioned that the vias under the BGA are too close to the pads, and the vias need to be moved.
 This situation is caused by the fact that the vias are not equidistant from the BGA pads.
 Because the positions of the vias and test holes under the BAG are not equidistant from the BGA pads, it is a normal state that PCB designers do not pay attention to this.
 Leading to constant engineering problems, and also a hidden danger to welding quality.
 Therefore, we directly recommend drilling to the center of the two pads, especially in the BGA due to the small pitch, after drilling, it is necessary to cover the via plugs under the BGA to avoid short circuit of the BGA ball and tin.